 It is customary to say that it is the space provided for the pool that should determine the shape and size of the pool and not the other way around.
 In other words, by the time you draw the swimming pool, it’s almost too late.

 Designing the “house-garden-pool” space as one entity

 The consideration of the environment is undoubtedly the most important point.
 Think about the different views you will have; the view from the house to the pool is often thought of, but the view from the pool to the house is too often forgotten.
 Of course, the view from the pool terrace is very important, especially in case of a waterfall overflow.
-There must be a real symbiosis between the pool, the garden and the house, both architecturally and in terms of colours harmony.
+There must be a real symbiosis between the pool, the garden and the house, both architecturally and in terms of colour harmony.

 The building department rules

-Of course, the building law imposes distances between the pool and the neighbours’ fence walls; these constraints can be relaxed or tightened according to the local urban plan or the condominium rules.
+Of course, the law imposes distances between the pool and the neighbours’ fence walls; these constraints can be relaxed or tightened according to the local urban plan or the condominium rules.
 It is essential to visit the building department of the place of construction before starting to develop a project.